-The District adopts a budget on an annual basis.
+According to state statutes, the District must adopt a budget on an annual basis.
+There are no statutory spending limitation but the District cannot spend more than actual revenues collected plus carryover unrestricted cash balance from the prior fiscal year.
 There were no supplemental budgetary appropriations made during the year.